 Financial literacy means the knowledge and skills needed to make important financial decisions.
 Every day, thousands of people are deciding where to open a bank account, which mortgage to choose, where to invest their money and how to save for retirement.

 However, according to the OECD/INFE 2020 international survey of adult financial literacy, about half of the EU adult population does not have a good enough understanding of basic financial concepts.
 While the overall figures are low, the problem is more acute in some parts of society than others, with the most vulnerable disproportionally affected.
-Low-income groups, for instance, as well as women, young people and older people, tend to score lower than the rest of the population when it comes to financial knowledge.

-Everyone should be able to understand the risks involved when borrowing or investing money.
 Financial literacy can help individuals plan for the future, make better decisions about what to do with their money, and invest in capital markets in a way that meets their needs.
 This will be even more important for individuals and businesses as the economy gradually recovers from the COVID crisis.